General Terms and Conditions for Bachelor’s study programme

 Upon successful completion of the online study programme, the student acquires the academic title according to the respective study and examination regulations valid for the chosen study programme.
 The content of the courses offered, as well as the period of time allocated for each of them, result from the module handbook with curriculum, which is made available to the student in a suitable form.

-1.2 Amendment of curricula
+1.2.
+Amendment of curricula

 IU has the right to amend the curricula insofar as this is reasonable for the student and in accordance with the educational objective of the study programme.

-1.3 Admission to the study programme
+1.3.
+Admission to the study programme

-(2) Applicants seeking admission via professional qualification for a non-subject-related study programme shall begin their study programme with the status of participant and only become enrolled students once they have successfully completed the required courses in accordance with the General Examination Regulations (APO) as well as the Regulations for Examinations for Admission to Bachelor's and Master's Degree Programmes (OZBM) applicable at the time.
-This must be done within a period of twelve months; otherwise, the contract ends without requiring termination.
-With regard to the extra-curricular admission courses, Clause 1.3 (5) and Clause 2.1 shall apply in derogation of this regulation.
+(2) Applicants without direct university entrance qualification seeking admission via their professional qualification for a non-subject-related study programme in accordance with the Regulations for Access to Bachelor's and Master's Degree Programmes (OZBM) shall begin their study programme with the status of participant and only become enrolled students once they have successfully completed the required courses in accordance with the OZBM applicable at the time.
+This must be done within a period of twelve months from admission to the Bachelor’s entrance examination; otherwise, this contract ends twelve months after admission to the Bachelor’s entrance examination without requiring termination.

-(4) For part-time students who have qualified for a trial period of study in accordance with the AZE, the maximum duration of the trial period of study of two semesters is extended proportionally depending on the chosen time model.
+(4) Applicants who meet the requirements set out in Section 70 (1) of the ThürHG in conjunction with the AZE shall be admitted to trial studies in accordance with the provisions of the AZE.
+For part-time students who have qualified for a trial period of study in accordance with the AZE, the maximum duration of the trial period of study of two semesters is extended proportionally depending on the chosen time model.
+If the trial study period is not successfully completed, this contract shall end upon expiry of the trial study period without the need for termination.

 (6) The regulations of this contract also apply to participants, even if the designation "student" is used.
+For participants and thus, also for the periods in which the participant does not yet have official student status, the respectively valid study and examination regulations of the underlying study programme apply.

-1.4 Student status
+1.4.
+Student status

 2. Contract term